shashankdaima/leanmvp/README.md

 A modern web application utilizing Next.js for the frontend and Flask (Python) for the backend.
 This app includes user authentication, a dashboard for logged-in users, and a responsive interface.

+> **Note:** I have used upstash's redis for auth sessions which is not working atm, that's auth veriication is removed from the codebase, this will be fixed by evening.
+Thanks
 ## Features

 - User Authentication